 Where can I get more information on the assessment process?

 Assessor's Office: 24 Court Lane (Gray building next to Sleepy Hollow Cemetary)

 Where can I get a copy of the plot plan of my property?

 Look at Concord’s GIS system, available through the town’s website, www.concordma.gov.
-Make sure the documents layer is turned on and click on the document icon.
 If not available there, check with the Department of Planning and Land Management.